mne-tools/mne-python/doc/install/contributing.rst

 .. collapse:: |rocket| Want an example to work through?
    :class: success

-   A great way to learn to contribute is to work through an actual example We recommend that you take a look at the `GitHub issues marked "easy"`_, pick one that looks interesting, and work through it while reading this guide!
+   A great way to learn to contribute is to work through an actual example.
+   We recommend that you take a look at the `GitHub issues marked "easy"`_, pick one that looks interesting, and work through it while reading this guide!